iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 tar -xzf bird_400.tar.gz
 ```

-For the sake of reproducibility, you can also create your own set of 400 randomly-selected loci from the intergenic regions sequenced for this paper using the following commands:
+For the sake of reproducibility, you can also create your own set of 400 randomly selected loci from the intergenic regions sequenced for this paper using the following commands:

 ```bash
 # Get the data from the paper's supplementary data repository